What Medications Treat Hidradenitis Suppurativa?

 Hormonal therapies for HS

-Androgens (male hormones) affect HS in women, as shown by changes related to pregnancy and menstrual cycles.
+Research shows that androgens (male hormones) affect HS in women, as shown by changes related to pregnancy and menstrual cycles.
 Hormonal therapies include:4,16,17

-- Metformin – Drug that treats type 2 diabetes; notable improvement mostly in women with polycystic ovarian syndrome
+- Metformin – Drug that treats type 2 diabetes; notable improvement mostly in women with polycystic ovarian syndrome (PCOS)

 NSAID pain relievers for HS